KemAdrian/ArgumentationOnMeaning/README.md

 Sign and Concept A sign si is an abstract entity that exists only in the communication between two agents.
 A concept Ci = (si,Ii,Ei) is the triadic relation between a sign, an intensional definition and an extensional definition.
 The relation should verify: for all ei in Ei, exists gi in Ii as gi subsumes ei.

-### Containers
+###Â Containers

 Containers are a dyadic relation between a context E and a set of concepts {C1, ..., Cn}.

 Hypothesis A hypothesis H = (E, {C1, ..., Cn}) is a container such that the set of examples {E1, ...,  En} is a subset of E and where the signs of the concepts are different:  for all Ci,Cj in {C1,...,Cn}, i is different  of j if si != sj.

 Contrast Set A contrast set K = {C1,...,Cn} is a container such that the context E is equivalent to the set of examples {E1, ... , En}, the concepts are disjoint and the signs of the concepts are different.
 K is a partition of E.

-### Relations between concepts
+###Â Relations between concepts

 A central element of this model is the ability to compare concepts according to their respective extensional definitions.
 Agents are able to identify a relation from there point of view by using functions 'agree'.
 We identify 4 relations: